storyblok/storyblok-react/README.md

 }
 ```

-`StoryblokComponent` here renders all the components dynamically which you loaded before during the initalization inside the `storyblokInit` function.
+`StoryblokComponent` renders the route components dynamically, using the list of components loaded during the initialization inside the `storyblokInit` function.

 **Demo: see _playground-next13-rsc_**